TheArtificial/theartificial.nl/source/blog/2017/07-27-dating-apps.html.md

 **Grindr**’s parti-pris makes its way into its users’ conversations with a series of custom emoji… some more subtle than others.
 Along with flesh-colored aubergines, users can also share photos, videos, music, and location.
 Let’s meet RIGHT NOW.

-With all of this sharing, educating users about safety is a must. **Tinder** does this with their Safety Tips section which provides users with useful about online behavior, offline behavior, and health. **Grindr** also has a help center with a sexual health resource section.
+With all of this sharing, educating users about safety is a must. **Tinder** does this with their Safety Tips section which provides users with useful information about online behavior, offline behavior, and health. **Grindr** also has a help center with a sexual health resource section.

 ---